mattpardee/github-pr-activity/README.md

 # Github PR activity

-This tool allows you to get a quick overview of the PRs a member of your organization has been authoring and collaborating on.
+This tool generates reports of the PRs a member of your organization has been authoring and collaborating on.
 You can specify the org, user and how many days you want to pull data from.

-It can also "compare" against other user activity in the same run.
-For example, if you want to see how a certain team member compares to other members of the team, you can generate that report.
+It can also "compare" against other user activity in the same run if you want to see how a certain team member compares to other members of the team.

 ## Installation